 General travel books are frankly rather limited as they tend to go over the same stuff that other travel books about the same location go over.
 Often that same stuff is based on old information and misses much of possible interest to today's travelers.
 In the worse cases the writers are simply mining existing travel books and presenting the information they gather from there.
-I suggest you use your local public library and check out several, they are easy reading and a good place to start gaining a general vision of the city.
+I suggest you use your local public library and check out several, they are easy reading and are still a good place to start gaining a general vision of the city.

 Another thing concerning Tokyo is that the city is a very fluid place.
-From it's days as Edo to the present the city has been ravaged by fire, earthquake and eventually war in the massive devastation of WWII.
+From its days as Edo to the present the city has been ravaged by fire, earthquake and eventually war in the massive devastation of WWII.
 Rather than just rebuild structures as they were before new designs went up, and were later replaced by even newer ones.

 This means there are relatively few historical buildings in Tokyo, and many of those are reconstructions.
-At the same time the city never underwent that manmade disaster of urban renewal where large areas were demolished and replaced by new street layouts and inhuman designs.
-Among all the changes the city maintained it's old street layouts, it's old neighborhoods, at times with family businesses that go back over 100 or even 200 years these days in newer buildings.
+At the same time, unlike many US cities, Tokyo avoided that manmade disaster of urban renewal where large areas were demolished and replaced by new street layouts and inhuman designs.
+Among all the changes the city maintained its old street layouts, its old neighborhoods, at times with family businesses that go back over 100 or even 200 years these days in newer buildings.

-It is this continuity among destruction that give Tokyo much of it's flavor, it's coziness in small neighborhoods, it's pedestrian centric design, the convenience of shopping in walking distance of home, that makes it a comfortable very human city that just happens to be huge.
+It is this continuing transformation that gives Tokyo much of it's flavor, it's coziness in small neighborhoods, it's pedestrian centric design, the convenience of shopping in walking distance of home, that makes it a comfortable very human city that just happens to be huge.

-By looking at the history of the city we learn much about the various places that make it up, the people who lived there and those that live there today.
-As you look at these books consult your atlas of Tokyo, see where things are in relation to each other and slowly become oriented to the structure of the urban area.
+By looking at the history of the city we learn much about the various places that make it up, the people who lived there in the past and those that live there today.
+As you look at these books consult your atlases and maps of Tokyo, see where things are in relation to each other and slowly become oriented to the structure of the whole urban area.